-With so much emphasis on power hitting these days, it is not surprising that some of the “little things” in baseball and softball get overlooked.
-When I was a young baseball fan, it was common to see many hitters in professional baseball who could lay down a bunt in any situation.
-The “hit and run” was also much more common when offenses focused on moving runners around the bases with multiple hits, rather than driving them in with one big swing.
-In my opinion, one of the most effective offensive strategies throughout the history of baseball has been all but lost—choking up on the bat!
+With so much emphasis on power hitting at every level in baseball and softball, it is not surprising that some of the “little things” get overlooked.
+When I was a young baseball fan, it was common to see many hitters in professional baseball lay down a bunt in any situation.
+The “hit and run” was also much more common.
+Offenses were more focused on moving runners around the bases with multiple hits, rather than driving them in with one big swing.
+One of the most effective offensive strategies throughout the history of baseball has been all but lost—choking up on the bat!

 Here is a picture of young Barry Bonds choking up on the bat.
-Even though his body was a fraction of what it was during his later years as a player, he was one of the best power hitters in baseball, without all the steroids.
+Even though his body was a fraction of what it was during his later years as a player, he was one of the best overall hitters in baseball before all the steroids.

 Greater Bat Control

-Rizzo is also known as a “dead pull hitter”.
-Opposing teams routinely shifted their fielders to flood the right side of the infield this past season.
-Frequently, Anthony would choke up on the bat and serve the ball to left field for an easy hit.
-The increased bat control he realized from choking up on the bat turned out to be an effective weapon to combat the shift by opposing teams.
+Rizzo is known as a “dead pull hitter”.
+Frequently, Anthony would choke up on the bat and serve the ball to left field for an easy hit to beat a defensive shift.
+The increased bat control he realized from choking up on the bat turned out to be an effective weapon to combat any defensive strategies.

 Increased Bat Speed and Power